citp/privacy-policy-historical/w/wp/wpo/wpoven.com.md

-> *The following text is extracted and transformed from the wpoven.com privacy policy that was archived on 2015-09-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150915064143id_/https%3A//wpoven.com/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wpoven.com privacy policy that was archived on 2016-09-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160910201424id_/https%3A//wpoven.com/privacy-policy.html) for the most accurate reproduction.*

-# Privacy Policy | Managed Wordpress VPS Hosting by WPOven
+# Privacy Policy | Managed WordPress Hosting VPS by WPOven

 #### Website Visitors